Lee Anderson: Personal life

-Anderson is married to Sinead, a Conservative councillor on Mansfield District Council who has represented the ward of Eakring since 2019.
+Anderson is married to Sinead, a Conservative councillor on Mansfield District Council who represented the Eakring ward between 2019 and 2023 and then the Thompsons ward from 2023.
 She has cystic fibrosis, and has previously received a double lung transplant for the condition.
 He also has two sons from a previous marriage.
-He was a single parent for seventeen years and, at one point, resorted to selling his car to make ends meet.
+Anderson was a single parent for seventeen years and, at one point, sold his car to make ends meet.
+At the age of 36 he was treated for testicular cancer.